-COVID-19 has impacted the lives of nearly everybody regardless of their age, religion, geography, or wealth.
-Over the weekend I observed a six-year-old boy who was strictly maintaining a two-meter distance from his grandparents.
-A middle-age woman who told me people seemed to be more frightened now than they were in the midst of a total war she lived through.
-Fortunately, Canada is doing much better than other countries like Italy, Spain, Sweden, China, or the US.
+COVID-19 has impacted the lives of nearly everybody, regardless of their age, religion, geography, or wealth.
+Over the weekend, I observed a six-year-old boy who was strictly maintaining a two-meter distance from his grandparents.
+A middle-aged woman told me people seemed to be more frightened now than they were in the midst of a total war she lived through.
+Fortunately, Canada is doing much better than other countries like Italy, Spain, Sweden, China, and the US.
 Even within Canada, BC is doing much better than other populous provinces like Ontario and Quebec (see below).

 BC Centre of Disease Control (BCDC) Statisticsi.

 How COVID-19 will impact the economy?

 The three-hundred-billion-dollar question is how COVID-19 may impact BC economy in general and real estate in particular.
 There have been various comparisons with past crises in an attempt to find a reference point and predict the uncertain future.
 Some have more merit than others.
 In our view, there are at least four major differences between the potential economic impact of COVID-19 and economic recessions of the past.